MPP+

 MPP^{+} (1-methyl-4-phenylpyridinium) or cyperquat is a positively charged organic molecule with the chemical formula C_{12}H_{12}N^{+}.
 It is a monoaminergic neurotoxin that acts by interfering with oxidative phosphorylation in mitochondria by inhibiting complex I, leading to the depletion of ATP and eventual cell death.

 MPP^{+} arises in the body as the toxic metabolite of the closely related compound MPTP.
 MPTP is converted in the brain into MPP^{+} by the enzyme MAO-B, ultimately causing parkinsonism in primates by killing certain dopamine-producing neurons in the substantia nigra.
 The ability for MPP^{+} to induce Parkinson's disease has made it an important compound in Parkinson's research since this property was discovered in 1983.

 The chloride salt of MPP^{+} found use in the 1970s as an herbicide under the common name cyperquat.
-Though no longer in use as an herbicide, cyperquat's closely related structural analog paraquat still finds widespread usage, raising some safety concerns.
+Though no longer in use as an herbicide, cyperquat's closely related structural analog paraquat still finds widespread usage, raising a number of health and safety concerns.